Michael-radleysystems/ScheduledChangeDefaultMenuLevel/README.md

 # ScheduledChangeDefaultMenuLevel

+# Prototype :
+This Etal is in the prototype stage.
+It also containt the prototype of the util class Time

 Etal for chnaging the default page level at different times of the day.

 To Add this etal to your etal folder just click on the clone or download button, select download as zip.